top of page

 She studied the column for a moment, struggling to retain enough cohesive thought to remember what all of it meant as the midday heat sapped her of all inclination to do anything but nothing at all.
 She resigned herself to apathy and set down the notepad once more, her eyes wandering to the sight beyond the rusted cast iron railing.

 A bustling street severed this building from the one ahead.
-It was packed from curb to curb with the shapes of people headed in every direction, clad in either extreme of worn, dull workwear or brightly-colored dresses and wrappings.
+It was packed from curb to curb with people headed in every direction, clad in either extreme of worn, dull workwear or brightly-colored dresses and wrappings.
 Cecilia allowed her gaze to linger on one figure at a time, wondering who they were, where they had come from, or where they were headed.

 A Tanzanian in a neatly pressed suit called out a greeting to a man in coveralls pushing a wheelbarrow piled high with burlap sacks.
-The businessman bravely cut across the busy street just to have a further word with his friend, causing an approaching dala dala to lay on its horn as it rumbled around him.
+The businessman bravely cut across the busy street just to have a further word with his friend–causing an approaching dala dala to lay on its horn as it rumbled around him.
 They shook hands and continued their conversation gaily as if narrowly avoiding catastrophe was nothing to give pause to.
-A woman passing the pair was in the thick of chastising her boy for dashing out into the street to retrieve a ball and now pulled him along firmly by his wrist.
+A woman passing the pair was in the thick of chastising her boy for dashing out into the street and now pulled him along firmly by his wrist.
 A peddler just across the street offered strands of flowers to passersby, the fragrance of the blooms wafting upwards to where Cecilia sat.

 Cecilia breathed in deeply, allowing the hot, humid air to soothe the dull ache in the root of her lungs.
 She pressed her hand against her sternum, feeling her chest slowly sink as she exhaled.

-Cecilia knew better than to grow hopeful in the seemingly-rapid improvement of her condition.
+Cecilia knew better than to grow hopeful in the seemingly rapid improvement of her condition.
 She was well aware that the latent stage of her exposure was nothing but borrowed time.
 She could have days, weeks… There was no way to measure the severity of cell death or her lymphocyte count to be certain, so she did the best she could by simply keeping an eye on her resting heart rate.
 Neema did the rest for her by shoving a thermometer under her tongue several times a day, reading the output with either a disappointed “tsk” or a satisfied smile.
 Cecilia did what she could with this data.

 Another blare of a horn from the street pulled her out of her contemplative state.
 She peered over the edge of the balcony to see Davy emerge from the masses, his head low and his pace brisk.
 His efforts did little to dissuade the honks and lively calls of “Hey, mzungu!” that followed him across the street.